Domain hack: Other languages

+In Czech as well, se and si are particles marking reflexive verbs, and therefore Sweden's .se and Slovenia's .si have been used for domain hacks (e.g., svez.se, meaning "have a ride"; hraj.si, meaning "to play"), though the .si registry ARNES now restricts registration of domains by non-Slovenian entities.

 In Slovenian, si is a dative form of the reciprocal personal pronoun and a second person form of the verb to be.
 As .si is a Slovenian ccTLD, domain hacks are abundant.
 Additionally, the domain is attractive to speakers of Romance languages, because it is a conjunction, pronoun or an affirmative interjection in many.
 ARNES limits the use of the domain to residents and entities of Slovenia.

-In Spanish and Portuguese, ar is the ending of the infinitive of many verbs, so hacks with Argentina's TLD .ar are common (e.g., educ.ar, meaning "to educate").
-Similarly, another such verb suffix is ir, TLD of Iran.
+In Spanish and Portuguese, -ar is the ending of the infinitive of many verbs, so hacks with Argentina's TLD .ar are common (e.g., educ.ar, meaning "to educate").
+Similarly, another such verb suffix is -ir, TLD of Iran (see .ir).